QubesOS/qubes-doc/about/mailing-lists.md

 ### Read these first

-Please try searching both the Qubes website and the [archives of the mailing lists][qubes-users-archive] before sending a question.
+Please try searching both the Qubes website and the archives of the mailing lists before sending a question.
 In addition, please make sure that you have read and understood the following basic documentation prior to posting to the
 list: